EOSIO/eos/docs/01_nodeos/07_concepts/15_private_chain_access/index.md

 ## Overview

 The *Private Access Control* or *Security Group* feature provides a two-layer security solution for blockchain administrators to control which participants can access and use a private EOSIO network.
-The first security layer is met by enforcing TLS connections in the peer-to-peer network protocol; only those participants with a properly signed certificate are able to proceed past the TLS handshake and connect to other peers.
+The first security layer enforces TLS connections in the peer-to-peer network protocol; only those participants with a properly signed certificate are able to establish a TLS connection and communicate securely with other peers.
 The second security layer, which is optional, brings the concept of a *privacy group* or *security group*; if enabled, only those participants in the group are allowed to access data from the private network.
 Therefore, the first layer controls “connection” access while the second layer manages “data” access.
-Participants are considered logical entities with a designated EOSIO name and may host multiple nodes, potentially deployed in \[Block Vault\](link to plugin) mode.
+Participants are considered logical entities with a designated EOSIO name and may host multiple nodes, potentially deployed in [Block Vault](../../03_plugins/blockvault_client_plugin/index.md) mode.

 ## Concept